BGCG/project1/README.md

 ### **Content** ###

+Due to my beginner experience in web development, aspects of this project were loosely based on code institute love runnning project - in particular the header and footer elements.
+Precisely I have used the wildcard margin and padding code in order to improve control of position of content.

 Opacity hover effects of div elements on events page was taken from inspiration from the w3 schools page - https://www.w3schools.com/css/css_image_transparency.asp